mrsufgi/todo_api/README.md

 ## Using the API

-The easiest way would be importing the postman json file that describe the api.
+The easiest way would be importing the POSTMAN json file that describe the api.
 Otherwise the api is CRUD using REST:

+(assuming you ran it using `make start` the host is <b>http://localhost:4000</b>)

 ```http
 GET /todos/?q=